CanCanCommunity/cancancan/README.md

 * [Changing Defaults](https://github.com/CanCanCommunity/cancancan/wiki/Changing-Defaults)
 * [See more](https://github.com/CanCanCommunity/cancancan/wiki)

+## Questions?
+If you have any question or doubt regarding CanCanCan which you cannot find the solution to in the [documentation](https://github.com/CanCanCommunity/cancancan/wiki) or our [mailing list](http://groups.google.com/group/cancancan), please [open a question on Stackoverflow](http://stackoverflow.com/questions/ask?tags=cancancan) with tag [cancancan](http://stackoverflow.com/questions/tagged/cancancan)

-## Questions or Problems?
+## Bugs?

-If you have any issues with CanCan which you cannot find the solution to in the [documentation](https://github.com/CanCanCommunity/cancancan/wiki) or our mailing list: http://groups.google.com/group/cancancan, please add an [issue on GitHub](https://github.com/CanCanCommunity/cancancan/issues) or fork the project and send a pull request.
+If you find a bug please add an [issue on GitHub](https://github.com/CanCanCommunity/cancancan/issues) or fork the project and send a pull request.

 ## Development